tmolteno/necpp/README.md

 ##Instructions for Linux

+nec2++ is available precompiled as part of most modern linux distributions, including Debian, Ubuntu and Fedora.

+        sudo aptitude install necpp

+##Compiling on Linux

 !NOTE! nec2++ now requires LAPACK (unless you use the  --without-lapack configure option)

 See the INSTALL file.
 But here is the short version